christensenacademy/christensen-academy/modules/css-layouts/projects/complex-layout-project.md

 * **Goal:** Your goal is to create a CSS layout that is used across all pages (at least 3) of your website.
 * **Purpose:** Deepen understanding of CSS layouts while creating a meaningful product.
 * **Collaboration:** This project may be done alone or in pairs.
-* **Content:** Your site should have real content.
-I encourage you to improve upon a site you've previously created.
+* **Content:** I encourage you to improve upon a site you've previously created.
+If you're starting from scratch, see the [suggested ideas](#suggested-ideas) below.
+If you want to stick to using lorem ipsum, that's fine too.
 * **Estimated Time:** 200 minutes.

 ##Rurbric